Klym Polishchuk

-Klym Lavrynovych Polishchuk (Клим Лавринович/Лаврентійович Поліщук, 25 November 1891, Krasnopil, Zhytomyr region, Ukraine – 3 November 1937, Sandarmokh, Russia) was a Ukrainian journalist, poet and writer.
+Klym Lavrynovych (Lavrentiiovych) Polishchuk (Клим Лавринович/Лаврентійович Поліщук, 25 November 1891, Krasnopil, Zhytomyr region, Ukraine – 3 November 1937, Sandarmokh, Russia) was a Ukrainian journalist, poet and writer.

 Biography

 Klym Polishchuk was born into a peasant family.
 As a child he was home-schooled, along with his brother Fedir and sister Nastia, by their father.
 At a young age Klym was forced to work as a hired worker.
 In addition to being interested in literature, Klym Polishchuk was a skilled artist.
 In 1909, with the support of the Hromada benevolent organisation and a few individuals, Klym Polishchuk enrolled at the Art Drawing College, Art Academy, St Petersburg, Russia.
 In 1912, due to a lack of funds, Polishchuk withdrew from the college and returned to Zhytomyr.

 In August 1914 Klym Polishchuk was arrested for "separatism" activities and exiled to Russia.
 In 1916 he was deployed to fight in World War I.

 In 1920 Klym Polishchuk moved to Lviv, where in 1921 married an upcoming writer, Halyna Mnevska (Halyna Orlivna, pseudonym).
 The following year their daughter Lesia was born.
 Klym Polishchuk and Halyna Mnevska divorced in 1927.

 On 4 November 1929, following the falsified charges, Klym Polishchuk was accused of 'bourgeois nationalism' and sentenced to exile and 10 years of hard labour in concentration camps.

-Klym Polishchuk's last place of imprisonment, along with 289 other representatives of Ukrainian intelligentsia (including, Mykola Zerov, Hryhorii Epik, Marko Voronyi, Mykola Kulish, Valerian Pidmohylnyi, Yulian Shpol, Valerian Polishchuk, Les Kurbas and Myroslav Irchan), was the Solovki island prison in the White Sea.
+Klym Polishchuk's last place of imprisonment, along with 289 other representatives of Ukrainian intelligentsia (including, Mykola Zerov, Hryhorii Epik, Marko Voronyi, Mykola Kulish, Valerian Pidmohylnyi, Yulian Shpol, Valerian Polishchuk, Les Kurbas, and Myroslav Irchan), was the Solovki island prison in the White Sea.
 He was executed at the peak of the Great Purge in Sandarmokh, Karelia, Russia, on 3 November 1937.

-The executions of various categories of offender and "enemy" - anti-social elements, bourgeois nationalists, former kulaks and White Army officers, foreign saboteurs and spies - were carried out according to quotas assigned to each Region and Republic in the Soviet Union.
-Enthusiastic subordinates made several requests for increasing their quota of executions and arrests as the targets were reached and exceeded.